 Department of Mechanical Engineering

-About The Department
+About the Department

 The Department is organized in terms of four groups namely Fluid Mechanics, Industrial & Production Engineering, Thermal Engineering and Machine Design group.
 These groups are involved in teaching and research in the broad areas of Fluid Mechanics, Computational Fluid Dynamics, Molecular Fluid Dynamics, Solid Mechanics, Impact Mechanics, Structural Dynamics & Control, Smart composite & Sandwich structures, Structural Reliability, Industrial Tribology, Manufacturing systems, Nano-Materials, Composites & Polymers, Ergonomics, Combustion Engineering, Refrigerating systems, IC Engines, Experimental & Numerical Heat Transfer and Solar Thermal energy systems.

-The research group of Fluid Mechanics is actively involved in areas such as Computational Fluid Dynamics (CFD), Experimental Aerodynamics, Turbulence and Heat Transfer.
-The efforts of this group has resulted in development of several flow solvers like generalized DNS solver for incompressible flow with or without heat transfer, flow with large temperature gradients, immersed boundary solver for solving flows generated due to moving or deforming bodies.
+The research group of Fluid Mechanics is actively involved in areas such as Computational Fluid Dynamics (CFD), Experimental Aerodynamics, Turbulence, and Heat Transfer.
+The efforts of this group have resulted in the development of several flow solvers like generalized DNS solver for incompressible flow with or without heat transfer, flow with large temperature gradients, immersed boundary solver for solving flows generated due to moving or deforming bodies.
 Recently the group has developed a new numerical scheme for solving compressible flows and a new type of boundary condition for solving external flows.

-Thermal Engineering Group has developed testing facilities like Micro Turbojet Engine, Constant Volume Diesel Combustion operated Rapid Compression Machine, High Pressure Spray Combustion and CRDI Combustion Engine.
-Facilities for measuring global & diffused solar radiation and set ups to carry out heat transfer studies on natural convection on different types of solar water heaters are available.
-Research work is also carried out on natural convection during single phase and boiling heat transfer related to Nuclear Power Plants & Safety.
+Thermal Engineering Group has developed testing facilities like Micro Turbojet Engine, Constant Volume Diesel Combustion operated Rapid Compression Machine, High-Pressure Spray Combustion and CRDI Combustion Engine.
+Facilities for measuring global & diffused solar radiation and setups to carry out heat transfer studies on natural convection on different types of solar water heaters are available.
+Research work is also carried out on natural convection during single-phase and boiling heat transfer related to Nuclear Power Plants & Safety.